 Mucoceles are oral mucous cysts that form due to an irritated or inflamed salivary gland.
 Mucus builds up in the gland, leading to a round, fluid-filled bump or growth.

 Oral candidiasis is a form of yeast infection that may cause red or white bumps in the mouth.
+A person will be able to scrape these bumps off, but they will come back.

-HFMD is more common in young children, but it can affect anyone.
 Doctors may prescribe medicated mouthwash to help relieve symptoms while they treat the virus.

-Epstein pearls are white or yellow and will go away a few weeks after the birth without causing any additional problems.
+Epstein pearls are white or yellow and will go away a

 A person with hyperdontia may experience pain in the area where the extra tooth is growing as well as jaw pain and headaches.